Antarctic region

 1. The CAMLR Convention which entered into force on 7 April 1982

-3. The Scientific Committee provides the best available scientific information on harvesting levels and other management issues to the Commission.
+3. The Scientific Committee which provides the best available scientific information on harvesting levels and other management issues to the Commission.
 The Committee has established a number of working groups that meet during the year and assist in formulating scientific advice on key areas

 4. Conservation measures and resolutions – CCAMLR implements a comprehensive set of measures in order to support the conservation of Antarctic marine living resources and the management of fisheries in the Southern Ocean